PLSysSec/cargo-scan/README.md

 Ensure that you have opened a directory containing a Rust crate in VSCode.
 Theen, there are two types of audits you can perform with Cargo Scan in VSCode:
-1. **Single Crate Audit** that scans only the currently open package for effects.
+1. **Single Crate Audit:** This scans the currently open package for side effects (see below).
 - To run a single crate audit type `cargo-scan: Audit Crate` in the Command Palette.
-2. **Chain Audit** that performs a full audit and also scans the transitive dependencies of the open package.
+2. **Chain Audit:** This performs a full audit and also scans the transitive dependencies of the open package.
 - To run a chain audit, create the chain by typing `cargo-scan: Create Chain` in the Command Palette and then perform the actual audit by running the command `cargo-scan: Audit Chain`.

-The set of effects that Cargo Scan identifies are shown in the Effects view of the Explorer side bar.
+The set of side effects that Cargo Scan identifies are shown in the Effects view of the Explorer side bar.

+### What's a side effect?

+See [Wikipedia](https://en.wikipedia.org/wiki/Side_effect_(computer_science)).
+Basically, it represents some behavior of a function that might or might not be dangerous (e.g., operating system calls, memory unsafety, or filesystem/network access).
+These are behaviors that you may want to look into further when auditing a crate.

 ## Using the CLI tool

-You can also use Cargo Scan as a plain CLI tool, which can be useful for accessing the raw data for incorporating in other projects.
+You can also use Cargo Scan as a CLI tool, which can be useful for accessing the raw data for incorporating in other projects.
 To scan a crate, simply run the binary (from this repository), providing it with a path to the crate:
 ```
 cargo run --bin scan <path to crate>
 ```